dcunited001/dcunited001.github.io/_posts/2017-10-11-treatise-on-entity-and-agency.md

 Believe in transcendence of those limitations; albeit irrational, the power of mystery is sometimes our only hope.

-The idea that you would compare the form of agents stems from math.
-It is especially applicable to virtualized information forms: processes are recognized by name, source code, or memory contents; antivirus software operates by recognizing potentially malicious instruction sets.
+The idea that you would compare the specific form of agents stems from math.
+It is especially applicable to the virtualized AAF & PAF forms: processes are recognized by name, source code, or memory contents;
+antivirus software operates by recognizing potentially malicious instruction sets.
 Hashing algorithms enable digitally sign software to be efficiently recognized and trusted.
 There are many ways to recognize the same program that runs on different hardware.
 This is especially relevant for the second and third types of agency.

 Even if materialist conception of the mind prevails, where our cognition and all consciousness is completely bound to chemical